-Chinese investment in Australia dropped by 40 per cent last year, according to new figures.
+Chinese investment in Australian enterprises dropped by 40% last year, according to new figures!

 The details are revealed in the first comprehensive public database tracking the flow of Chinese foreign investment into Australia, which outlines who spent the money and what they spent it on.

 It shows that from 2014 to 2017, Chinese investment totalled more than $40.4 billion.

 Investment was at its highest in 2016, at $14.9 billion, but dropped to $8.9 billion in 2017.

 "It definitely peaked in 2016 and [came] back really quite a lot by 40 per cent in one year there and I guess looking at the data it will come back again this year," project leader Peter Drysdale, said.

 He said there were a few reasons for the sudden decline.

 "Either in terms of control in China or controls in Australia or the investment environment in Australia," Professor Drysdale said.

 Researchers from the Australian National University compiled the database on Chinese investment in Australia by crosschecking figures from sources such as the Foreign Investment Review Board and the Australian Bureau of Statistics.